- 2.02k views

 From coastal cliffs and crystal waters to dense uninhabited rainforests and rare wildlife sightings, Australia’s national park system inspires wonder and should be a top priority of any visitor’s itinerary.
-Boasting over 500 national parks, visitors to Australia can delight in a variety of interesting landscapes, impressive and unique biodiversity, and a range of exciting activities.
+Boasting over 500 national parks, visitors on a tour to Australia can delight in a variety of interesting landscapes, impressive and unique biodiversity, and a range of exciting activities.
 Here is our list of the best national parks in Australia to visit on your next trip, each providing a distinct, quintessential Australian experience.

 Famous for its Bungle Bungle Range, the striking scenery at this UNESCO World Heritage site makes Purnululu a truly unique destination.
 Ancient sandstone domes with unusual beehive shapes stand tall with stunning orange and black bands of color.
 The majestic geographical wonders are a perfect backdrop for inspiring walks, captivating photography and adventuring through Australia’s wilderness.

 - Wander around a one-of-a-kind landscape with breathtaking natural pools and gorges

 - Fly over the range in a helicopter for impressive long-range views